Szybet/WatchySourcingHub/Watchy 3.0 review.md

 - Screen is said to be a modern version.
 It's said it's faster, well no - Only full screen refreshes are, but my eye can't see a difference.
 - They added a TVS protection diode on the USB traces.
 Yay, at least that

+There may be more, but there is no spec or anything, so just my eye is guessing.

 And to other issues with SQFMI:
 - There has been almost none communication with the community, only a few times on discord (In 2 years!).
 I'm not even sure all people know who ordered that they will receive the 3.0 version instead of the 2.0.
 It's supposed to be better, but not really
 - Recently people started getting banned from the discord server (without explanations), the watchy subreddit is now restricted, I can't post this post there.
 I could a month ago